 People who have a physical or intellectual disability, whether from birth or through accident or disease later in life, might find it difficult to express their sexuality in satisfying ways.
 Their sexual function or feeling might be limited.
 And they may be uncertain about how to negotiate relationships and express their sexuality due to lack of knowledge or physical or cognitive limitations.

 Some people with disabilities have limited opportunities for sexual relationships because they lack privacy and are dependent on others for daily living tasks.
 They may be well cared for, but a lack of access to sexual release means their quality of life is diminished.

 Among the Scandinavian countries that have adopted the Nordic Model of laws that are aimed at enhancing individual autonomy and ensuring the universal provision of basic human rights, disabled persons are able to access government-funded sex therapy as part of their rehabilitation and community living re-integration programs.
 In Denmark, for example, public funds can be used for a disabled person to access a sex worker at least once a month.

 Similarly, disabled Australians should be entitled to assistance for everyday tasks, whether that means going to the shops to buy some bread, visiting friends, or hiring a sex worker to satisfy their needs.
 It should be up to their own discretion to choose how to use their allocated services.

-Including access to professional sex therapy or sex worker services in the NDIS would not necessary increase the costs.
+Including access to professional sex therapy or sex worker services in the NDIS would not necessarily increase the costs.
 Government funding which might already be allocated for rehabilitation services or mental health services could legitimately be spent on sex services if preferred by the disabled clients.

-Including the access to sex therapy or sex services for disabled person in the NDIS is an important milestone in recognising the intimacy needs of people with a disability and giving individuals greater autonomy to fulfil these needs and desires.
+Including the access to sex therapy or sex services for disabled people in the NDIS is an important milestone in recognising the intimacy needs of people with a disability and giving individuals greater autonomy to fulfil these needs and desires.
 We’re still in the NDIS planning stage, so now is the time to make this a reality.